Cyril Tourneur: Writings

 A difficult allegorical poem called The Transformed Metamorphosis (1600) is Tourneur's earliest extant work; an elegy on the death of Prince Henry, son of James I of England, is the latest (1613).
 Tourneur's other non-dramatic works include a prose pamphlet, Laugh and Lie Down (1605), some contributions to Sir Thomas Overbury's Book of Characters and an epicede on Sir Francis Vere.
 This poem conveys the poet's ideal conception of a perfect knight or happy warrior.

 Tourneur's primary dramatic work is The Atheist's Tragedy, or The Honest Man's Revenge which was published in 1611.
 A case has been made by Johan Gerritsen that Tourneur is the author of the first act of The Honest Man's Fortune (1613), a play from the Beaumont & Fletcher canon usually attributed to John Fletcher, Philip Massinger and Nathan Field.
 In addition there is a lost play, The Nobleman, and the lost Arraignment of London written with Robert Daborne.

 Tourneur's current reputation however rests on The Atheist's Tragedy.
 It confidently reproduces themes and conventions which are characteristic of medieval morality plays and of Elizabethan memento mori emblems.
 It uses these conventions in the context of Calvin's Protestant theology.
 This and Tourneur's other uncontested works, show him to be "a traditional Christian moralist, with a consistent didactic bent."
 The play recalls Jonson's The Alchemist and Volpone in the character of Languebeau Snuffe, and may also be a response to The Revenge of Bussy D'Amboise.

 As regards The Revenger's Tragedy, the play was published anonymously, and was first attributed to Cyril Tourneur by Edward Archer in 1656.
 The attribution was also made by Francis Kirkman in lists of 1661 and 1671.
 Critics supporting Tourneur's authorship attribution argued that the tragedy is unlike Middleton's other early dramatic work, and that internal evidence, including some idiosyncrasies of spelling, points to Tourneur.
 However, the consensus of modern scholarship attributes the play to Middleton, citing stylistic similarities to Middleton's other work and contextual evidence.

 Modern stagings of The Atheist's Tragedy remain few and far between.

+Reputation

+Charles Lamb writes of The Atheist's Tragedy: “The reality and life of the dialogue, in which Vindici and Hippolito first tempt their mother, and then threaten her with death for consenting to the dishonor of their sister, passes any scenical illusion I ever felt.
+I never read it but my ears tingle, and I feel a hot blush overspread my cheeks, as if I were presently about to proclaim such malefactions of myself, as the brothers here rebuke in their unnatural parent, in words more keen and dagger-like than those which Hamlet speaks to his mother.
+Such power has the passion of shame truly personated, not only to strike guilty creatures unto the soul, but to 'appall' even those that are 'free.'"